 During pregnancy, the growing baby is vulnerable to a number of things that can affect its growth and development.
 A healthy lifestyle helps protect your baby.

 Alcohol is the most commonly used drug in the world.
 Alcohol is readily absorbed in the mouth and in the stomach and reaches the blood stream quickly.
 Alcohol depresses brain activity, causes the kidneys to make more urine and interferes with the absorption of key vitamins B6 and folic acid that are essential for a healthy pregnancy.
-Pregnant women who regularly drink alcohol may be more likely to have a baby of low birth weight, preterm birth, miscarriage and a baby with withdrawal symptoms (shaky, irritable, no appetite, poor sleep, diarrhea, vomiting, breathing problems, seizure, and problems with sucking during breastfeeding).
+Pregnant people who regularly drink alcohol may be more likely to have a baby of low birth weight, preterm birth, miscarriage and a baby with withdrawal symptoms (shaky, irritable, no appetite, poor sleep, diarrhea, vomiting, breathing problems, seizure, and problems with sucking during breastfeeding).

 The placenta does not filter out the alcohol, so the unborn baby has the same blood alcohol level as his mother.
 No one knows what level of alcohol is safe for an unborn baby.
 Risks to unborn babies include being born too small or with Fetal Alcohol Spectrum Disorder (FASD) a serious condition.
 Children with FASD suffer from a range of problems including disrupted brain development. trouble understanding the consequences of their actions, and learning.
 There is no cure for this.